Skip to main content

 I'm worried about my safety overseas.
 How can I find out more about risks and crime in countries where Volunteers serve?

 The Peace Corps takes Volunteer safety and security very seriously.
 Every Volunteer receives extensive training to reduce risks as much as possible.
-To find out more about the Peace Corps’ approach to safety, check out the Health & Safety section of our website, read the Peace Corps' Annual Statistical Report of Crimes Against Volunteers, and review country-specific sections on preparing to volunteer.
+More information about the Peace Corps’ approach to safety can be found on the Health & Safety section of our website and in the Peace Corps' Annual Statistical Report of Crimes Against Volunteers.
+You may also review country-specific sections on preparing to volunteer.